-Photo credit: Glocal Healthcare
+Photo: Glocal Healthcare

-The private sector is using innovative strategies such as short-term contracts, tasksharing, and hiring locally and expanding the age range of the labor pool to staff facilities.
+The private sector uses innovative strategies such as shortterm contracts, hiring locally, and expanding the age range of the labor pool to staff facilities

 The private sector competes with the public sector for staff.
-However, while the public sector is largely bound by establishment registers, formalized cadre scopes of practice, and centralized hiring and deployment, the private sector is free to innovate on whom and how they hire.
+However, while the public sector is largely bound by establishment registers, formalized cadre scopes of practice, and centralized hiring and deployment, the private sector is free to be innovative with whom and how they hire.
 Both South Africa and India provided good examples of thinking outside the box in hiring staff, ultimately expanding the pool of health workers available to the labor market.

 Some services can be supported through seasonal hiring of otherwise unemployed staff.
 South Africa's CHAPS provides VMMC.
 CHAPS conducts seasonal hiring drives for workers because demand for circumcisions is substantially higher in the winter months than the rest of the year.
-CHAPS typically recruits people who were previously unemployed to do communitybased demand generation work using short-term contracts.
+CHAPS typically recruits people who were previously unemployed to do community-based demand generation work using short-term contracts.
 This strategy allows CHAPS to surge staffing levels as needed without long-term commitments, and avoids competing with other health facilities for staff.